Mr. Pip

-Mr. Pip is a 2012 film written and directed by Andrew Adamson and based on Lloyd Jones' novel Mister Pip.
+Mr. Pip is a 2012 drama film written and directed by Andrew Adamson and based on Lloyd Jones' novel Mister Pip.
 Hugh Laurie played Mr. Watts.

 Plot

-In 1989, as the Bougainville Civil War rages on in Papua New Guinea, Mr. Watts (Hugh Laurie), the only white man left on the island after a blockade, re-opens the local school.
-He begins reading the Charles Dickens novel Great Expectations, which transfixes a young girl named Matilda (Xzannjah Matsi).
-She finds comfort in the story of a Victorian orphan, Pip (Eka Darville), when her own world is falling apart.
+In 1989, as the Bougainville Civil War rages on in Papua New Guinea, Mr. Watts, the only white man left on the island after a blockade, re-opens the local school.
+He begins reading the Charles Dickens novel Great Expectations, which transfixes a young girl named Matilda.
+She finds comfort in the story of a Victorian orphan, Pip, when her own world is falling apart.

 Matilda writes "Pip" in the sand, and this simple act leads to terrible consequences when the "Redskins", an army sent to destroy the local rebels, suspect Pip to be a rebel leader and demand he be brought before them.
 They do not believe Mr Watts when he tells them Pip is a made up story character from a book.
 They tell Matilda to find this book, if it is real, but Matilda cannot find the book and the Redskins burn everyone's furniture, as a punishment.
 They say next time, Pip had better be handed over or else.
 Later, Matilda finds the book wrapped up in a mat at home, and realised her disapproving mother, Dolores, hid it there.
 She is resentful and angry, even more so when Dolores and the other women burn all of Mr Watts' furniture too, along with the book, which Matilda placed in Mr Watts' desk drawer.

 Mr Watts' wife Grace dies, and the women of the village realise they must stand through this together.
 Dolores and Matilda make up, and it seems all is well again.
 A while later, the Redskins appear again, demanding to be shown Pip or lives will be at stake.
 Mr Watts decides to sacrifice himself, pretending to be Pip.
 He is shot and fed to the pigs, as is another woman, her son, and Dolores, for speaking up.

 After the Redskins have gone, the women and children mourn their friends' deaths.
-Matilda nearly drowns after she is pulled under by a strong current in the river, but is saved by some of the women in a boat.
+Matilda nearly drowns after she is pulled under by a strong current in the river, but is saved by some of the men and women in a boat.
 The island is no longer safe, and Matilda is forced to go to Australia, where her father migrated.
 A few years later, she is told Mr Watts left a will, and left most of his possessions for Matilda, including a flat which is occupied by his ex-wife.
 Matilda visits the flat and meets Mrs Watts, but decides to let her keep the flat after she finds the writing on the walls which Mr Watts told his class about.

 Matilda visits the Charles Dickens museum and reconciles with her imaginary version of Pip, and cries, letting out all her emotion about the previous events.
 She later returns to the now peaceful island with her father and becomes a teacher.